2019 Community Revitalization Award Winners

 The Richardson City Council created the Community Revitalization Awards (CRA) to recognize property owners who have enhanced the community by making significant exterior improvements to their properties, which have, in turn, had a positive impact on the surrounding area.

-The Community Revitalization Awards complement the City’s Neighborhood Vitality and Integrity strategy.
+The Community Revitalization Awards complement the City’s efforts to support neighborhood vitality.
 This is not a grant or funding program; it recognizes individual efforts and seeks to encourage future individual reinvestment in our community.
 The City’s Neighborhood Services Department administers programs that may provide funding for neighborhood enhancements, and the Richardson Economic Development Partnership should be contacted regarding potential non-residential redevelopment incentives.

 What is “Revitalization?”